-Bible students call the last 5 psalms The Hallelujah Psalms.
-This is because they all start and end with the Hebrew word “Hallelujah”.
+The last 5 psalms are called the The Hallelujah Psalms.
+This is because they all start and end with the Hebrew word “Halelujah”.
 The Jews spoke the Hebrew language and wrote their psalms in Hebrew.
 “Halel” means “praise”, or “tell someone that they are very great”.
 The “u” means “you” … all of you!
 “Jah” is one of God’s names.
 Most Bibles translate it LORD with 4 capital letters.
 It has a meaning and a use.
 The meaning may be that he will always be alive.
 The use is as a covenant name.
 A covenant is when two people (or groups of people) agree.
 Here, God agrees to love and give help to his people.
 And his people agree to love and obey him.
-Bible translators do not often translate the word “hallelujah” into another language.
-Usually we spell it “hallelujah”, but the Hebrew word is “hallelujah”.
+Bible translators do not often translate the word “halelujah” into another language.
+Usually we spell it “hallelujah”, but the Hebrew word is “halelujah”.

 Verses 1-2.
 Many Bibles translate “myself” as “soul”.
 The soul is the part of us that lives when our bodies die.
 We say “praises” when we praise someone, (or tell them that they are very great).